 Some television series have to age like a fine wine before they are truly appreciated.
 That’s pretty much the case with Schitt’s Creek, which didn’t hit its heyday until it became streamable on Netflix.
 The Rose family appears largely unlikeable at first—until you fall in love with them and the cast of characters that makes up the town of Schitt’s Creek.
 The series, created by father-and-son duo Dan and Eugene Levy (who also star on the show), won nine Emmys, solidifying its status as one of the best TV shows of all time.

 17. Seinfeld (1989–1998)

 Scroll through the channels on your television any time of day, and you’re likely to bump into a rerun of Seinfeld.
 Why?
 Because this “show about nothing” (as creator Jerry Seinfeld referred to it) had mass appeal and is still as relevant today as it was in the ’90s.
+The show is now one of the classics you can stream on Netflix.
 It won ten Emmys and propelled the careers of many of its actors.
 Julia Louis-Dreyfus, for one, already had several credits under her belt prior to joining the Seinfeld cast, but her turn as Elaine Benes proved there’s nothing this funny lady can’t do.